IgniteUI/app-builder-docfx/en/using-data-in-your-app/query-builder-step-by-step-guide.md

 This variable integrates with the **Query Builder component**, allowing for dynamic data management and UI-driven filtering.

 The Query Variable concept covers the two primary ways the Query Builder component is used:

-* The **Query Builder component** integrated into App Builder as a **Query Variable editor**.
+- The **Query Builder component** integrated into App Builder as a **Query Variable editor**.
-* The **Query Builder component** as a UI element that end-users can interact with directly from the App Builder Canvas when dropped from the Toolbox.
+- The **Query Builder component** as a UI element that end-users can interact with directly from the App Builder Canvas when dropped from the Toolbox.

 ## Step-by-Step Introduction

 ## Step 1.
-Define a User story and implement it:
+Define a User story and implement it

 Let's achieve the following use case, retrieve all Products from the **products** table that belong to a selected category and have been ordered in quantities within a specified range in the **orderDetails** table.